The PedSALi Project

 Bill Courtney was appointed lead partner for the PedSALi project by the Department for Transport.
 He suspected financial fraud had been committed and that the EPSRC had been deceived.
-H requested copies of the relevant documents from the University.
+He requested copies of the relevant documents from the University.

-The University withheld financial information from the lead partner
+But the University withheld financial information from the lead partner

 What was the most blatant financial fraud?